 Since license suspension is a common penalty associated with conviction, you may have to rely on friends, public transportation, or ridesharing services (e.g. Uber or Lyft) to commute to work.
 Additionally, you may also be required to take classes focused on drunk driving prevention and substance abuse.
 All of which may cause you to run the risk of chronic tardiness.

 An OVI conviction becomes part of the public record, meaning that any employer who wants to look it up, can.
-Some prospective employers may feel that such a conviction reflects poorly on your character, and it will be near impossible to get a job where you are required to drive.
+Some potential employers may consider this incident as a reflection of character, and it will be near impossible to get a job where you are required to drive.

 It is imperative to be honest when you are filling out your job applications.
 If you lie, it may be grounds for dismissal once you have been offered a position.
 When it comes to interviews, provide an apologetic and articulate explanation.
 Interested employers may want evidence that the incident was a momentary lapse of judgment that won’t be repeated.